wmgillett/gpt4-pdf-chatbot-langchain/README.md

 PINECONE_ENVIRONMENT=
 PINECONE_INDEX_NAME=
 PINECONE_NAME_SPACE=
-# static text on chat page - change if you want new values
+# `Optional` - static text on chat page - change if you want new values from defaults
 CHAT_PAGE_TITLE=Chat with Your Favorite Author WELCOME_MESSAGE=Hi, what would you like to learn about this book?
 USER_INPUT_PLACEHOLDER=What is the book about??